Sitecorgi/drjoannepaul/content/publications.md

 - - -

  You can find a full list of publications on [Google Scholar](https://scholar.google.co.uk/citations?user=ao78iA4AAAAJ&hl=en).
-Links to articles and interviews are [here](https://www.joannepaul.com/links).

 - - -